splunk/eventgen/docs/REFERENCE.md

     * Should be a scp access token.
 Do not include "Bearer".

 scpClientId = <id>
-    * optional
+    * Optional
     * SCP client id that is used to renew the access token if it expires during the data generation
     * If not supplied, will not renew the access token and data transmission might fail

 scpClientSecret = <secret>
-    * optional
+    * Optional
     * SCP client secret that is used to renew the access token if it expires during the data generation
     * If not supplied, will not renew the access token and data transmission might fail

 scpRetryNum = <int>
-    * optional and defaults to 0
+    * Optional and defaults to 0
     * Retry a failing data transmission batch

 syslogDestinationHost = <host>